Community Outreach & Engagement Core

 Chau Trinh-Shevrin, DrPH

-Dr. Trinh-Shevrin serves as associate director of community outreach and engagement at Perlmutter Cancer Center and vice chair of research in the Department of Population Health.
+Dr. Trinh-Shevrin is the director for the Division of Health and Behavior and vice chair of research in the Department of Population Health.
 She is a national leader in health disparities and community-based participatory research and is principal investigator of the New York City Cancer Prevention and Control Research Network Center, which is focused on the dissemination and implementation of research to reduce liver, stomach, colorectal, and human papillomavirus (HPV)–associated cancers.

 Joseph E. Ravenell, MD